 Authorization is necessary to safeguard the integrity of data through stricter access.
 This includes two-factor authorization as well as logging to monitor who has accessed what and at what time.
 A trusted platform module (TPM) for remote data checks is also an option.

-Once you have located, defined, and classified the sensitive data types prior to moving to the cloud, you can use automated tools to discover where your sensitive data is.
+Privacy remains a key cloud security challenge.
+So once you have located, defined, and classified the sensitive data types prior to moving to the cloud, you can use automated tools to discover where your sensitive data is.
 Major players such as Amazon Web Services and Microsoft Azure offer their own services to classify data by applying labels.
-But you can also make use of third-party tools such as Logikcull and Looker.
+But you can also make use of a third-party service provider such as Logikcull and Looker.

 Local and international privacy laws protecting the interests of data owners make it necessary to take a second look at privacy.
 Some vendors may store data on servers not physically located in the region of the data owner.
 This can become an issue for companies tied by strict residency laws.